 Volkswagen was caught out in September 2015 by employing a ‘defeat device’ in its diesel cars to dupe US tests over NOx emissions.
 This has become known as the VW emissions scandal, or ‘dieselgate’.

-In Europe, 8.5 million cars (1.2 million of which are in the UK) have the same device and are currently being recalled.
+In Europe, 8.5 million cars (1.2 million of which are in the UK) had the same device.

 How we stop manufacturers from cheating our tests

 There is a risk that cars (from any manufacturer, not just VW) could use similar means to detect they are in a lab testing environment and switch to a more economical running mode.
 To stop any manufacturer confusing our tests, whenever we are suspicious of the NOx emissions we record in the lab, we now run additional test cycles using a Portable Emissions Measuring System (PEMS).

 This device is placed in the car, and the emissions are recorded while driving on real roads.
 We then compare this NOx emissions data with that recorded in the lab and penalise any cars that have an incredibly high real-life reading.

 While this is a realistic way of testing cars, we couldn’t replace our lab testing with PEMS testing alone.
 Being outside the lab, we are not able to control factors, such as temperature or road conditions, which can affect the result.
 So results from PEMS are not directly comparable to each other, unlike our lab tests.

 Problems with claimed mpg from before September 2017

 Back to official fuel economy figures, and for cars that were not released after 1 September, they may still only be using the NEDC - but don’t be fooled by the name.
 The New European Driving Cycle (NEDC) hasn’t been updated since 1997, and the basis of the test was first introduced in the 1970s.